 A Kindle is a great alternative to carrying books.
-Though many book lovers counter this statement there are many benefits to using a Kindle.
+Though many traditional book lovers disagree, there are many inarguable benefits to using a Kindle.

-While a Kindle Fire is first and foremost about having easy access to books, this edition of the Kindle also has features such as web browsing.
-You can even load applications and music onto the device’s memory.
+While a Kindle Fire is first and foremost about having easy access to books, this edition of the Kindle is a wonderful alternative to an Android tablet since it also offers much, much more than e-books.

 This turns a book into a travel companion with a variety of uses whether you’re in the mood to read a book on the beach or listen to music while you’re in the gym.

-Kindle Fire Features – It’s more than a computerised book
+Kindle Fire Features – It’s Far More Than a Computerized Book

-The Kindle Fire brings the following features to the table:
+Kindle Fire brings the following broad features to the table:

 - Web browsing